Web Design

 Why Are Web Designers Such Flakes?
 A Reality Check.

-As a small publisher or self-published author, you are faced with the high cost of publishing a book.
+As a small publisher or self-published author, you face the high cost of publishing a book.
 Your ever-growing budget includes editors, book cover and interior design, maybe a book coach or advisor, printing costs, fulfillment needs, marketing … my goodness, where does it end?
 When does the author start making money?
 Well, this is a question for another article altogether.
 The point here is, how much should you allocate to the added expense of hiring a web designer?
-Can you hire someone who can do it all and is affordable to boot?
+Can you hire someone who can do everything and is affordable to boot?

 World Scoop

 Ah, therein lies the problem—the one-person show dilemma-freelance artists.
 A newly graduated artist (or even an established one-person show) can be a very enticing option for someone with a small budget, especially when they are often a third of the price you would pay with a full-service design house.
-They are typically hungry, excited, talented, reasonably priced, and they can do it all.
+They are typically hungry, excited, talented, reasonably priced, and can do everything.
 Yeah!!!
 So what goes wrong?
 Burnout.
-A freelance artist often over promises and eventually under delivers.
+A freelance artist often overpromises and eventually under-delivers.
 They over-commit because of the opportunity to build their portfolio; they chalk it up to needed experience and maybe even their desire to help another artist.
 But at the end of the day, this is the perfect recipe for disaster.
 Why?
 Because it’s tough to do it all yourself, and when you finally reach that wall, you shut down and walk away, close the door, stop returning calls-you move on.

-This does not mean that because someone is reasonably priced that they are a bad choice for your needs.
+This does not mean that because someone is reasonably priced, they are a bad choice for your needs.
 The question we seek to answer is: How do you protect yourself?
 As you search for a reliable, talented designer, consider the fallout.
 As you become overwhelmed with the production of your book, you tend to need a learning post.
-That is, someone you can consider a partner, someone who cares as much as you do and will be there till the bitter end, or God willing, the glorious payout.
+That is, someone you can feel a partner, someone who cares as much as you do and will be there till the bitter end, or God willing, the glorious payout.
 But let’s talk reality, folks.
 Few people care about your project as much as you do.
-At the end of the day, people will do what is best for “me.”
-If you lay something precious in someone else’s hands, you have to know that they will cherish that precious thing and treat it with the same care that you would.
-In the business world, this means you pay them to appreciate them care-you; you praise them, you create a rewarding environment, you pay them hard-earned cash.
+People will do what is best for “me.”
+If you lay something precious in someone else’s hands, you have to know that they will cherish it and treat it with the same care you would.
+In the business world, you pay them to appreciate their care; you praise them, create a rewarding environment, and pay them hard-earned cash.
 What you are looking for is a long-lasting relationship, someone who delivers, who knows their stuff, and someone who isn’t going to close up shop and leave you holding the bag.

 The Spark: You have just written a book!
 You are ready to meet your public.
 You are told you need a website.
-You look around, you ask a few people for references, you weigh the costs, you’re not quite sure how it will benefit you, you’re just about out of money, or worse, your sinking further into debt.
+You look around, ask a few people for references, and weigh the costs; you’re not quite sure how it will benefit you, you’re just about out of money, or worse, you’re sinking further into debt.
 And then you meet Bob at a community function.
 Bob is great!
-He is dynamic, loves your book, has great ideas, is excited, talented, and can help you build a site for a fraction of the cost-this you can afford.
+He is dynamic, loves your book, has great ideas, is excited and talented, and can help you build a site for a fraction of the cost- this you can afford.

-The Honeymoon: You get started on the project, and Bob really seems to listen, he’s working quickly, he answers your calls, he has something for you to see right away, and it’s pretty good, you like it, OK maybe it’s not great, but hey it was practically free, and it’s something, it’s better than nothing.
+The Honeymoon: You get started on the project, and Bob really seems to listen.
+He’s working quickly, answering your calls, and having something for you to see right away.
+And it’s pretty good.
+You like it.
+OK, maybe it’s not great, but hey, it was practically free, and it’s something.
+It’s better than nothing.

-The Reality: So what if you do find someone who is so excited and hungry that they are willing to do it for very little, or even better, for free.
-What happens when your designer needs a learning post, and you are pushing for more-you’ve started with this person, you need them to finish the job, your marketing success depends on it…they stop returning calls, they are less and less responsive…you go crazy with frustration, the process of getting a simple update to your site is maddening, you throw your hands up in exasperation, the love affair is over, and you are left to pick up the pieces.
+The Reality: So what if you find someone so excited and hungry that they are willing to do it for very little, or even better, for free?
+What happens when your designer needs a learning post, and you are pushing for more to start with this person?
+It would help if you had them to finish the job, and your marketing success depends on it…they stop returning calls.
+They are less and less responsive…you go crazy with frustration, getting a simple update to your site is maddening, you throw your hands up in exasperation, the love affair is over, and you are left to pick up the pieces.

-The Idiot: Was your last designer really an idiot?
+The Idiot: Was your last designer an idiot?
 Maybe, but probably not.
-First of all, it’s important to know that designing and programming are two very different art forms, and it makes sense to leave each task to the expert.
-I once saw a very talented illustrator design the interior layout one page at a time instead ofo flowing all of the text into one document (which certainly makes things easier when it comes time to make future changes).
+First, it’s important to know that designing and programming are two very different art forms, and leaving each task to the expert makes sense.
+I once saw a very talented illustrator design the interior layout one page at a time instead of flowing all of the text into one document (which makes things easier when it comes time to make future changes).
 Was this guy an idiot?
-No, he didn’t know what he was doing, but he sure was confident that he could get the job done.
-And boy did he.
+He didn’t know what he was doing, but he was sure he could get the job done.
+And boy, did he.
 Now the second edition needs changes…

 With web programmers, another thing to consider is that there are numerous ways to build a website.
-Building a site is much like organizing your files because, in fact, it is; web coders are a unique brand of person, and each has his or her own naming conventions and ways of organizing files, which could be near impossible for someone else to decipher.
-Plus, there are numerous ways to code, programs to use, platforms, etc. Just like you might be baffled by my filing system, I would likely be baffled by yours.
-For a programmer to look at your site, it can take many maddening hours, and cursing-clearly the last person didn’t know what they were doing.
+Building a site is much like organizing your files because it is; web coders are a unique brand of person, and each has their naming conventions and ways of organizing files, which could be near impossible for someone else to decipher.
+Plus, numerous ways exist to code, programs to use, platforms, etc. Just as you might be baffled by my filing system, yours would likely confuse me.
+For a programmer to look at your site, it can take many maddening hours and cursing; the last,t person didn’t know what they were doing.
 No, they just did it differently.
 But why would I want to tackle that frustrating beast?
-Hmm, this is gonna be pricey.
+Hmm, this is going to be pricey.

 Synergy, Longevity and Web Designers; The Answer:

-Finding the right Web designer is sometimes like trying to find a needle in a haystack.
+Finding the right Web designer is sometimes like finding a needle in a haystack.
 So what’s a savvy author to do?
 First, get referrals.
 Qualified referrals will save you a lot of time, especially if they are from fellow authors.
-For this reason, consider joining your local authors’ guild and attending authors’ conferences where you can connect with other people in your industry.
+For this reason, consider joining your local authors’ guild and attending authors’ conferences to connect with others in your industry.

 Be sure to choose a designer who is familiar with your industry.
-A successful Web site goes way beyond the nuts and bolts of programming and coding.
-Your designer should have a firm understanding of what you are trying to accomplish and a definitive plan to reach that end.
-For instance, your navigation should lead your visitor in the direction of a sale-think of it like a funnel.
+A successful Website goes beyond the nuts and bolts of programming and coding.
+Your designer should understand what you are trying to accomplish and a definitive plan to reach that end.
+For instance, your navigation should lead your visitor toward a sale-think of it like a funnel.
 It would help if you implemented an effective call-to-action to guide your readers through the funnel and convert them into sales.

 Ask for testimonials.
-Does he or she complete projects on a deadline?
-A typical site should take from two to five weeks to design and build.
-Also, ask to see samples-including live sites.
-Test them for ease of use and loading time, as well as the general feeling you get from the sites you view.
-Chances are, if you dislike everything someone has done, you will be unhappy with what they produce for you as well.
+Do they complete projects on a deadline?
+Designing and building a typical site should take two to five weeks.
+Also, ask to see samples, including live sites.
+Test them for ease of use, loading time, and the general feeling you get from the sites you view.
+Chances are, if you dislike everything someone has done, you will also be unhappy with what they produce for you.

-Does he or she listen to your needs?
-A good way to tell if the company designs for the client or themselves is to view their samples.
+Do they listen to your needs?
+Viewing their samples is a good way to tell if the company designs for the client or themselves.
 If all of their samples are similar, this could be a red flag-unless, of course, that is exactly the style you want in your design.
-A good designer should listen to your needs and translate them into a workable site that exceeds your expectations.
-Ultimately, your site should reflect your personality-not theirs.
+A good designer should listen to and translate your needs into a workable site that exceeds your expectations.
+Ultimately, your site should reflect your personality- not theirs.

 Ask Questions-Expect Answers

 Always get a contract.
 Know exactly what to expect.
 A contract protects you as much as the design house.
 Read your contract thoroughly.
 Be sure that you own the rights to your site, the design, all the images, and your copy.
-When it’s all said and done, your designer should provide you with a disc that contains all your design files and your Web files; keep this disc and all your passwords in a safe place-in fact, make backups.
-Should something happen to your design house or go out of business, you should seamlessly transfer everything to a new firm.
-And remember: this is a relationship; if you are not happy with your team, or you are not getting the results you expected, then don’t be afraid to find someone else.
+When it’s all said and done, your designer should provide you with a disc containing all your design files and your Web files; keep this disc and all your passwords safe, and make backups.
+If something happens to your design house or goes out of business, you should seamlessly transfer everything to a new firm.
+And remember: this is a relationship; if you are not happy with your team or are not getting the expected results, don’t be afraid to find someone else.

 Don’t rush it.
 Costly mistakes are made when people rush.
-Once your site is up and running, you can decide to change it, but it will likely mean starting all over and costing you twice what it should.
+Once your site is up and running, you can change it, but it will likely mean starting all over and costing you twice what it should.
 Often, this can be the straw that breaks the marketing camel’s back.
 It is easy to get discouraged when you have invested so much of your heart and soul into a project only to find out you are back at square one.
-From the perspective of a coder, it is less costly to start over than to give your site facelift-changing colors, navigation, and the overall look and feel of your site aren’t as easy as it may seem.
-Avoid costly mistakes in the beginning, even if it means stalling your project just a little longer.
+From a coder’s perspective, starting over is less costly than giving your site a changing color and navigation, and your site’s overall look and feel aren’t as easy as they may seem.
+Avoid expensive mistakes initially, even if it means stalling your project a little longer.

 How Much Should a Web Site Cost?

 While industry standards are typically followed, prices vary widely.
-The Graphic Artist’s Guild Handbook: Pricing and Ethical Guidelines is a sufficient reference guide for industry pricing standards when it comes to illustration and design; this will give you a firm place to start.
+The Graphic Artist’s Guild Handbook: Pricing and Ethical Guidelines is a sufficient reference guide for industry pricing standards illustration and design, giving you a firm place to start.

-It’s possible to pay anywhere from $200 to $44,000 on a Web site; all of this depends on your site’s size and your programming needs (and who you hire).
-What you want to concentrate on is the relationship you have with your designer.
-Meet with this person, and see if you like him or her; after all, you will likely be working very closely with this person.
-You should be developing a relationship that will help make you and your book shine.
+It’s possible to pay anywhere from $200 to $44,000 on a Web site; this depends on your site’s size and your programming needs (and who you hire).
+What you want to concentrate on is your relationship with your designer.
+Meet with this person and see if you like them; after all, you will likely work very closely with them.
+You should develop a relationship that will help you and your book shine.

-Keep in mind, just because your site looks great doesn’t mean it’s effective.
-Discuss these elements and see what kind of ideas your potential designer may have to bring your project to a higher level.
+Keep in mind that just because your site looks great doesn’t mean it’s effective.
+Discuss these elements and see what ideas your potential designer may have to elevate your project.
 Use someone who understands books and the publishing industry.
 While one firm may design and build an incredible site for real estate agents, they may not know the first thing about selling books.

-All of these things are crucial elements that you must consider before signing that contract.
+All these things are crucial elements you must consider before signing that contract.
 Always ask for a contract; no matter how much you trust this person, business is business-be professional.
-It’s okay and even necessary to build relationships and even friendships in this business, but never forget your end goal: You are an author with your own business, and only you will look out for you in the end.
+Building relationships and friendships in this business is OK and necessary, but never forget your end goal: You are an author with your own business, and only you will look out for yourself.

 Before you start shopping for a design house, jot down a list of your expectations; that way, if it comes down to one or two firms/designers, you will make an educated decision based on all your needs.